dacarlin/bagel-protocol/ssDNA_prep.md

 14. Transfer the supernatant (phage) to a new microfuge tube.
 15. Harvesting ssDNA from Phage using Qiagen Qiaprep M13 kit (#27704)
     * DO NOT SPIN OVER 8000rpm when using this kit!

-    * Final solution should be greater than 20ng/uL.
-If not try again; ssDNA can randomly fail so often it is best to make 2 batches in parallel (works as a nice counter balance as well).
+### Evaluation, tips, and tricks

+If A260 implies DNA concentration is below 20 ng/µL the procedure likely didn't work.

+Run a gel to make sure you can see a clear band.
+The pET29-BglB construct is ~6700 bp.
+Single-stranded DNA runs about 10% faster on a gel than supercoiled double-stranded DNA.

 ## Recipes

-### 20%PEG/2.5M NaCl
+### salt PEG (20% PEG/2.5M NaCl, 1 L)

 + 200g PEG (polyethylene glycol) 8000MW
 + 141.6g NaCl
 + Add dH20 to 1L
 + Autoclave with a stir bar, stir immediately after autoclaving until cool, and store at 40C.

-### 1xPhosphate Buffered Saline (PBS)

-+ 800ml dH20
+### phosphate-buffered saline (PBS, 1 L)

++ 800 mL water
 + 8g NaCl
 + 0.2g KCl
-+ 1.44g Na2HPO4
++ 1.44g Na2HPO4 sodium phosphate
-+ 0.24g KH2PO4
++ 0.24g KH2PO4 potassium phosphate
 + Adjust pH to 7.4
-+ Add dH2O to 1L
++ Add water to 1 L
-+ Autoclave